Age and health concerns about Joe Biden: June 2024 debate and aftermath

-On July 11, 2024, Democratic Representative Marie Gluesenkamp Perez suggested Biden may not be up to the job to complete his term, saying in a statement, "I doubt the president's judgment about his own health, his fitness to do the job, and whether he is the one making important decisions about our country, rather than unelected advisers."
+On July 11, 2024, Democratic Representative Marie Gluesenkamp Perez suggested that Biden might not be capable of completing his term in office.
+In a statement, Gluesenkamp Perez said, "I doubt the president's judgment about his own health, his fitness to do the job, and whether he is the one making important decisions about our country, rather than unelected advisers."

 At the July 2024 NATO summit, Biden mistakenly introduced Ukrainian President Volodymyr Zelenskyy as "President Putin".
-He then corrected himself.
+When it was Zelenskyy's turn to speak, Biden said: "And now I want to hand it over to the president of Ukraine, who has as much courage as he has determination.
+Ladies and gentlemen, President Putin".
+He then quickly corrected himself.
 (Vladimir Putin is the president of Russia, with whom Ukraine is at war.)
 Later at the same event, Biden confused his running mate with his opponent.
 When asked a question regarding Vice President Harris, he responded, "Look, I wouldn't have picked Vice President Trump to be vice president [if I didn't] think she was not qualified to be president".

 On July 12, 2024, USA Today reported the following regarding Biden: "His walk is now a slow, stiff gait.
 His voice is softer, harder to hear.
 He has always spoken in tortured syntax, but his words now run together with alarming frequency.
 Thoughts repeatedly abandon him midsentence.
-President Joe Biden's advanced age and mental acuity – once a punchline for Republicans and late-night comics – are now at the center of a growing political crisis that has upended his reelection bid, threatening to bring his five-decade career to an abrupt close."
+President Joe Biden's advanced age and mental acuity—once a punchline for Republicans and late-night comics—are now at the center of a growing political crisis that has upended his reelection bid, threatening to bring his five-decade career to an abrupt close."

 Biden then tested positive for COVID-19 on July 17, 2024.
 He experienced mild symptoms, including a cough, runny nose, and "general malaise".
 Images of Biden looking frail exiting from Air Force One on the way to isolation fueled further speculation on Biden's health.

 A number of commentators and Democratic lawmakers called for Biden to withdraw from the 2024 presidential race.
 By July 19, 2024, more than 30 congressional Democrats had publicly called on Biden to end his presidential campaign.
 Many more had communicated the same message privately.
 On July 19, The Guardian reported that "after weeks of defiantly stating that he will remain the Democratic nominee, despite concerns about his age and mental acuity in the wake of last month's disastrous debate against Donald Trump", Biden was reportedly "reconsidering his position".